Political Correctness and the Challenge of Defining Terms in the Internet Age

 I suppose...but consider this twist: If you're on the left, PoMo is to blame when Rudy Gulliani proclaims that "truth isn't truth," or when he says that "truth is relative," or when Kellyanne Conway talks about 'alternative facts' without even once winking at the audience to show she's just bullshitting us.

-The left rants and raves that only a postmodern, post-truth society could elect someone as brazenly dishonest as the president who after two years still manages to convince his base that he's the real truth-teller and where any and all criticism is "fake news."
+The left rants and raves that only a postmodern, post-truth society could elect someone as brazenly dishonest as Donald Trump.
+Even after leaving office, he can still convince his base that he's the real truth-teller and all criticism is "fake news."

 But dishonesty in politics didn't start with the current administration, and bending the truth to conform to social and political agendas has been with us since at least the founding of our country.
 If you need an uncomfortable reminder, consider the glaring dissonance spelled out in our hallowed Declaration of Independence: "all men are created equal."
 All white men, anyway...and only white men.
 That was the truth held to be self-evident back in 1776.
 Our truth today rejects that truth.
 Who are we to judge?
 Truth is relative, right?
 Or is it?
 How postmodern of me!